dheerajghub/Instagram-Clone-in-SwiftUI/README.md

 # Instagram-Clone-in-SwiftUI
-This is a series of learning experience in which i regularly try to create instagram screens using swiftUI
+This is a series of learning experiences in which I regularly try to create Instagram screens using swiftUI

 ## Glance of Updates